 - Pour into a glass jar and store in the refrigerator.

-- Store in the refrigerator for up to three weeks.
+- Store in the refrigerator, in an airtight jar, for up to three weeks.

 If you make my Apple Butter BBQ Sauce, don’t forget to leave this recipe a rating, comment, or like.
 Tag me on social media using the hashtag #EntirelyElizabeth when sharing your own personal photos making this recipe.
 I would love to see your version and know your thoughts!